 Having lost as much hair as I did, the question becomes “Would you do it again?”

 ABSOLUTELY.
-It was worth every penny I paid, all the additional work/stress in between treatments, the extra time in the chemo chair and the “work arounds” I’ve dealt with since chemo ended (see below for updates about my hair today).
+It was worth every penny I paid, all the additional work/stress in between treatments, the extra time in the chemo chair, and the “workarounds” I’ve dealt with since chemo ended (see below for ongoing updates about my hair today).
 I pray I never have to do it again, but I would.

 My goal going into cold capping wasn’t overly ambitious.
 My primary goal was to keep enough hair that I could get through chemo and the months after it with enough hair to not need to shave it all off.

 My secondary goal (and I told myself upfront that I would keep cold capping through every treatment no matter what), was to preserve as much of the integrity of my hair follicles as possible for the future.
-Permanent hair loss is sadly a more common occurrence with one of the chemo drugs I took than many people realize or want to admit.
-Cold capping reduces the risk of long term hair loss, while also making lost hair grow back faster.
+Permanent hair loss (especially with taxane-based chemotherapy) is sadly a more common occurrence than many people realize or want to admit.
+Cold capping reduces the risk of long-term hair loss, while also making lost hair grow back faster.
 (My bald spot started filling in well before chemo was over.
-You’ll learn more about how it does all of this in an upcoming podcast episode.)
+You’ll learn more about how it does all of this in the podcast episodes.)

 Imagine your worst hair day and being told you can’t do much to it.
 That’s kinda how cold capping was.
 (But it was MY HAIR, and I was okay with that since that was the goal I’d set for myself.)